 Tired of these issues, I started a No-Stress Book Club, and I’ve done a version of it every year since.
 It works really well and, best of all, it requires almost no planning on my part.

 At the heart of the No-Stress Book Club is the fact that members read and talk about whatever books they want to.
 It could be a book they just started reading, or one they read years ago and loved.
-Everyone reads at their own level, their own pace, and within their own interests.
+Everyone reads at their own level, at their own pace, and within their own interests.
 During the club meetings, we simply talk about it.
-And it’s perfectly okay if a student doesn’t want to talk; they can come just to listen, too.
+And it’s perfectly okay if a student doesn’t want to talk or isn’t actually reading anything; they can come just to listen, too.

 I am a member of the club, just like the students.
 Teachers can also join the group, or you could do a separate teacher group with the same format.
 I think it is the perfect book club format because it is easy, easy, easy!
 Plus, everyone in the group has equal say and responsibility to keep it going.
 Oh, and everyone who wants to bring food, does, either for themselves or to share.
 And, if a student misses a meeting or two or randomly decides to join, they are not totally lost.
 Each week’s meeting starts and ends with that week; there are no missed plot points or questions about which book we are reading now.
 I love it!